-- (a) the staffing of the CCR control unit is appropriate to the nature, size and degree of complexity of the institution's business and organisational structure, and, in particular, to the complexity of the IMM and its implementation, for which staff need to be experienced and qualified to undertake all relevant activities; - (b) the CCR control unit is responsible for the design or selection, implementation and oversight, and the performance of the IMM and the tasks referred to under Article 287(1)(a) and (2) of the CRR.19 - (c) the CCR control unit regularly informs senior management about the performance of the IMM, any areas for improvement and the status of efforts to improve previously identified deficiencies. - 4.
-When assessing the adequacy of the internal reporting of the CCR control unit, as referred to in sub-paragraph (1)(b), the ECB verifies, in particular, that: - (a) the reporting includes time profiles and aggregation levels of exposures to the extent the granularity of limits requires, in accordance with Article 286(5) to (7) of the CRR; - (b) the reporting referred to in sub-paragraph (4)(a) also makes use of the exposure measure as defined for internal risk management or for transactions not covered by the IMM; - (c) breaches of risk limits and the usage of the credit lines under Article 286(6) and (7) of the CRR are reported; - (d) counterparties with the largest exposures and those with limit breaches are highlighted, and that the reporting is appropriate to the nature, size, and degree of complexity of the institution's business and organisational structure; - (e) the form of reporting corresponds to the significance and type of information, taking into account the institution's organisational structure; - (f) the reporting includes stress tests in accordance with Article 290 of the CRR; - (g) the reporting covers wrong-way risk (WWR) in accordance with Article 291(6) of the CRR; - (h) the reporting identifies any difficulties or anomalies with regard to market data supply and calibration, if deemed to have a significant impact;
+- (a) the staffing of the CCR control unit is appropriate to the nature, size and degree of complexity of the institution's business and organisational structure, and, in particular, to the complexity of the IMM and its implementation, for which staff need to be experienced and qualified to undertake all relevant activities; - (b) the CCR control unit is responsible for the design or selection, implementation and oversight, and the performance of the IMM and the tasks referred to under Article 287(1)(a) and (2) of the CRR. - (c) the CCR control unit regularly informs senior management about the performance of the IMM, any areas for improvement and the status of efforts to improve previously identified deficiencies. - 4.
+When assessing the adequacy of the internal reporting of the CCR control unit, as referred to in sub-paragraph (1)(b), the ECB verifies, in particular, that: - (a) reporting pursuant to Article 286(5) to (7) of the CRR includes time profiles of counterparty exposures aggregated across netting sets; - (b) the reporting referred to in sub-paragraph (4)(a) also makes use of the exposure measure as defined for internal risk management or for transactions not covered by the IMM; - (c) breaches of risk limits and the usage of the credit lines under Article 286(6) and (7) of the CRR are reported; - (d) counterparties with the largest exposures and those with limit breaches are highlighted, and that the reporting is appropriate to the nature, size, and degree of complexity of the institution's business and organisational structure; - (e) the form of reporting corresponds to the significance and type of information, taking into account the institution's organisational structure; - (f) the reporting includes stress tests in accordance with Article 290 of the CRR; - (g) the reporting covers wrong-way risk (WWR) in accordance with Article 291(6) of the CRR; - (h) the reporting identifies any difficulties or anomalies with regard to market data supply and calibration, if deemed to have a significant impact;

-19 This applies unless (parts of) the initial or ongoing validation of the model (are) is conducted by staff not belonging to the CCR control unit, but, for instance, to a separate validation unit.
+&lt;sup>18 This applies unless (parts of) the initial or ongoing validation of the model (are) is conducted by staff not belonging to the CCR control unit, but, for instance, to a separate validation unit.

-ECB Guide on assessment methodology (EGAM) - ECB Guide on the assessment methodology for the internal model method for calculating exposure to counterparty credit risk and the advanced method for own funds requirements for credit valuation adjustment risk the institution's reporting facilitates senior management's monitoring of CCR in the overall portfolio of transactions covered both by the IMM and any non-IMM exposure method under Article 273(1) of the CRR.
+the institution's reporting facilitates senior management's monitoring of CCR in the overall portfolio of transactions covered both by the IMM and any non-IMM exposure method under Article 273(1) of the CRR.